Niahk/User-random-story/README.md

 # User-random-story
 ### Features
--This is a Random story generator implemented in Python programming language.
+This is a Random story generator implemented in Python programming language.
--It generates unique and random short stories.
+It generates unique and random short stories.